sindresorhus/got/documentation/async-stack-traces.md

 }
 ```

 Yay!
 This is much more readable.
 Furthermore, we capture the stack trace only when `got` is called.
-This is definitely going to have some performance impact, but this will be much more performant than the solutions mentioned in the beginning.
+This is definitely going to have some performance impact, but it will be much more performant than the other mentioned solutions.

 Curious to know more?
 Check out these links:
 - https://stackoverflow.com/questions/54914770/is-there-a-good-way-to-surface-error-traces-in-production-across-event-emitters